collective/mr.bob/README.rst

 ====

 - [high] Python 3 support
+- [high] write usermanual/developermanual (diagram how it works)
-- [high] non-interactive support
+- [high] non-interactive support (disable last phase of configuration)
 - [high] ability to configure what to ignore when copying templates
-- [high] ability to have variable substitution in template names
 - [high] ability to use multiple templates at the same time and depend on them
+- [low] ability to have localcommands
+- [low] ability to remember answers for the rendered template
+- [low] ability to specify pre/post functions when rendering templates
+- [low] ability to specify actions to answers, for example if one question was answered, another template may be triggered
 - [low] ability to specify answers to questions from cli
 - [low] ability to simulate rendering
 - [low] ability to override templates